College journalism students: Apply now to be the American Press Institute Summer Fellow for 2018

 In addition to completing his or her own fellowship project, the fellow will gain valuable experience in media innovation through involvement in American Press Institute programs, which include groundbreaking research about news audience behavior, emerging revenue models for news, and fostering processes of transformation and innovation within legacy news organizations.

 We’re a small staff, so the Summer Fellow becomes an important part of the API team.
 This is a position for students with high levels of initiative, analytical thinking and ambitious ideas about inventing future models of journalism.
-The ideal applicant has experience in practicing or studying journalism or related fields, obsesses about how people get news, and has an itch for exploring new ideas.
+The ideal applicant has experience in practicing or studying journalism or related fields, but they need not be journalism majors (e.g. students from computer science backgrounds, even beyond journalism, are encouraged to apply).
+What’s important is obsessing about how people get news and an itch for exploring new ideas.

 The fellow will benefit from growing and publicly demonstrating their expertise in the subject of their fellowship project, as well as from immersion in API’s groundbreaking work and exposure to the influential leaders and innovators across the news industry who work closely with API.